amoghabn/cricket_auction_analysis/README.md

 ## Libraries Used:

-pandas: For data manipulation and analysis.
-pyspark: For distributed data processing using Spark SQL.
+pyspark: For distributed data processing using Spark SQL, data manipulation and analysis.

-Data Transformation and Cleaning:
+## Data Transformation and Cleaning:

 ## Loading Data: